-Although usually the proper blessing over egg matzah is mezonos, when egg matzah is eaten during a full-course meal and substitutes for bread, ha-motzi is recited.(19) One should eat at least a k'zayis(20) (about 1 fl. oz.) of egg matzahfor each meal in addition to the other foods served at the meal.
+Although usually the proper blessing over egg matzah is mezonos, when egg matzah is eaten during a full-course meal and substitutes for bread, ha-motzi is recited.(19) One should eat at least a k'zayis(20) (about 1 fl. oz.) of egg matzah for each meal in addition to the other foods served at the meal.

-Even those who use egg matzah for lechem mishneh, should take care to finish eating the egg matzah no later than 10:55. a.m.(21) (All times are for Cleveland Heights, Ohio.
-Consult your local Rav for the appropriate time in your city).
-The other foods served at the meal can be eaten later.
+Even when egg matzah is eaten for lechem mishneh one should finish eating it no later than 10:15 a.m.(21) The other foods served at the meal may be eaten later.